 Plus 25 case study-related questions from learning outcomes 1 to 8.

-- Coursework assignment with 10 compulsory short answer questions; and a 90 minute exam comprising 25 multiple-choice questions (MCQs) and 5 case studies each comprising 5 MCQs
+- Coursework assignment with 10 compulsory short answer questions (marked within 63 calendar days of submission); and a 90 minute exam comprising 25 multiple-choice questions (MCQs) and 5 case studies each comprising 5 MCQs

 - 65% exam nominal pass mark